Towards Domain-agnostic Depth Completion: Analysis of Existing Methods

 \section{Analysis of Existing Methods}

 In this section, we evaluate two state-of-the-art depth completion methods to assess their performance with respect to different sparsity patterns, dataset generalization, and robustness to noise.
 To do this, we perturb the sparsity pattern of the input depth in various ways and add additional noise to it.
 We also evaluate methods on their zero-shot cross-dataset generalization performance~\cite{Ranftl2020} (evaluating on a different dataset than what the models were trained on).
-We chose two methods for this analysis, CSPN~\cite{cheng2019learning} and Senushkin~\etal~\cite{senushkin2020decoder}.
+We choose two methods for this analysis, CSPN~\cite{cheng2019learning} and Senushkin~\etal~\cite{senushkin2020decoder}.
 The former is designed to complete very sparse depth with only hundreds of sparse points, while the latter is designed to complete contiguous holes.
 We use the code and the model weights provided by the authors for this evaluation.
 As a reference, we also report the performance of our method, which is going to be presented in Sec.~\ref{sec:robust}.
 Note that our method is not trained on any of the datasets mentioned below.

 For CSPN~\cite{cheng2019learning} which is trained on NYU~\cite{silberman2012indoor}, we use NYU and ScanNet~\cite{dai2017scannet} for testing, and we vary the number of measured/input points from $500$ to $20000$.
 Senushkin~\etal~\cite{senushkin2020decoder} is trained on Matterport3D with the task of completing holes of depth maps.
 We use Matterport 3D for testing, and erode the valid depth regions with different kernel sizes to control the number of valid points on Matterport3D~\cite{Matterport3D}.
 Note that these perturbations do not significantly change the sparsity patterns, and a robust model should be able to handle these mild variations.
 However, from Fig.~\ref{Fig: Robustness cmp.} (a) and (c), we observe that their methods are sensitive to such mild perturbations.
-It is especially quite conterintuitive that the performance of CSPN degrades with the increase of the input points, showing that it generalizes poorly beyond the sampling density it was trained on.
+It is especially quite counterintuitive that the performance of CSPN degrades with the increase of the input points, showing that it generalizes poorly beyond the sampling density it was trained on.
+The depth completion method CSPN is trained on the NYU dataset with the sparse depth containing 500 points randomly sampled from the gt depth map following the previous work\cite{ma2018sparse}.
+Due to the lack of diversity of the input sparse depth paradigms, it shows less robustness when the number of samples increases.
+Different from CSPN, we simulate three various sparsity patterns, and randomize the parameter of sample points number, which improves the robustness significantly.

 Besides, as outliers are unavoidable in many applications, we also simulate depth noise for both methods by sampling $0\% - 10\%$ points from the sparse depth and multiplying the original depth with a random factor from $0.1-2$.
 Fig.~\ref{Fig: Robustness cmp.} (b) and (d) show that their performance also degrades more significantly with the increase in outliers than our method.